Sarah Waltrip

 Supervisor: Marie Mellberg, LPC, CSC

-I work with individuals and couples navigating anxiety, relationship challenges, and self-esteem.
+I work with individuals and couples navigating anxiety, self-esteem, and relationship challenges.

 Client Status